benchristel/verse/docs/docs/tutorials/beginner/index.md

 "Hello, World" (or whatever message we want) appear on the screen.

-To start, type the code below into the editor.
-To type the `{}` characters (programmers call them "curly braces"), hold `shift` and use the keys just to the right of `P` (assuming you have an American keyboard).
+To start, click the big "START" button.
+Then type the code below into the editor.
+To type the
+`{}` characters (programmers call them "curly braces"), hold `shift` and use the keys just to the right of `P` (assuming you have an American keyboard).
 Note